hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/software/JupyterLab.md

 ## Setup SSH with port forwarding

 First, the port forwarding needs to be enabled between your local machine and UBELIX.
 Therewith a local port will be connected to the remote port on UBELIX.
 For simplicity, we kept both numbers the same (here 15051).
-This can be specified on the command line in the terminal or using the MobaXterm GUI.
+This can be specified on the command line in the terminal.

+> Note: MobaXterm has an internal terminal which acts like a linux terminal and can be configured as described in the Standard Terminal Setup.
+Therewith, the SSH command line approach above can be used.

 ## SSH with port forwarding